students making media about september 11 - and talking about the media they made on september 11 - at depauw university

 on monday, september 11, 2006 at 4 pm in the peeler auditorium on the depauw university campus, a video memorial produced by and featuring depauw university students will be shown with a moderated discussion to follow. here's the press release:

-Student Video, "The September Project," Premieres at DePauw University on 9/11 Anniversary
+Student Video, "The September Project," Premieres at DePauw University on 9/11 Anniversaryi love this september project event!

 GREENCASTLE, IN. -- August 28, 2006 -- "The September Project," a video memorial produced by and featuring DePauw University students, will have its world premiere on the fifth anniversary of the September 11, 2001 terrorist attacks on the United States.